Cryru/Emotion/README.md

   - Nvidia 940MX `(Primary)`
   - AMD R9 200
   - 970M
-- Ubuntu Xenial-Xerus x64 `(Last Test On: Build 248) Jan 12th`
+- Ubuntu Xenial-Xerus x64 `(Last Test On: Build 262) Feb 1st`
-  - OpenGL MESA Driver (Despite it supporting only a lower version of OpenGL than required.)
+  - OpenGL MESA Driver
-- Linux Mint 19.1 `(Last Test On: Build 248) Jan 12th`
+- Linux Mint 19.1 `(Last Test On: Build 262) Feb 1st`
   - Nvidia 1060
-- MacOS X High-Sierra x64 `(Last Test On: Build 256) Jan 21st`
+- MacOS X High-Sierra x64 `(Last Test On: Build 262) Feb 1st`
-- MacOS X 18.5 Mountain Lion x64 `(Last Test On: Build 256) Jan 21st`
+- MacOS X 18.5 Mountain Lion x64 `(Last Test On: Build 262) Feb 1st`

-### Supported Platforms:
+### Theoretical Platforms:

-Due to lack of developers or testers, these platforms are considered technically supported.
+It should run on these platforms as well, but they are only technically supported due to lack of testing.

 - Windows Vista/7/8/8.1 x64/x86
 - Debian 9+ x64